The Honors Program

 Application for Admission to the Honors Program in Neuroscience

-Fall Semester of Senior Year: NSC 296 Honors Research.
-At least one week prior to the end of classes in the Fall semester, students are required to submit a written progress report to the thesis committee with a copy to the DHIS.
+Fall Semester of Senior Year: NSC 4999 Honors Research.
+In the Fall semester, students are required to submit a written progress report to the thesis committee with a copy to the DHIS.
+These will be due on the last day of classes of the Fall semester.
 The student should also meet with each committee member for feedback on both the research and the written document.
 This will give the members of the Committee an opportunity to become familiar with the research project and offer any advice or suggestions.
 The Progress report should include:

 All figures must be accompanied by a figure legend and should be embedded within the text of the report.
-Please consult with the faculty mentor or the DHIS if there are any questions about the format.
+Please consult with the faculty mentor or the Program Office if there are any questions about the format.
 This document should serve as an initial (if incomplete) draft of the final thesis to be completed in the following semester.